This statement will be updated from time to time and the most current version will always be available on our website.

 Our site may, from time to time, contain links to and from the sites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these sites, please note that these sites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these sites.

-Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
-We ask you not to share a password with anyone.
+In order to protect your personal data, where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
+You should not share your password with anyone.

 Cookies are small files of letters and numbers which are downloaded onto your device when you visit a website.
 Usually, they contain two pieces of information: a site name and unique user ID.
 Cookies can be used to remember your preferences when visiting a site.